-As it turned out, Sheikh Zayed would become one an historic figure.
+As it turned out, Sheikh Zayed would become one of the celebrated historic figures in the Arab Gulf.
 He loved Western automobiles and believed in the values of consultation and consensus.
-Though the first export of Abu Dahabi crude oil was in 1962, the money had not been reinvested by the now deposed brother.
+Though the first export of Abu Dhabi crude oil was in 1962, the money had not been reinvested by the now deposed brother.
 After 1966, Sheikh Zayed began building schools, roads, housing and hospitals.
 The Trucial States Council began to be re-funded and Sheikh Zayed made sure that Gulf Aviation would continue modernizing it's fleet.

 (Aviation Photography Company)

 The sole F-27 Combi was soon in-service and was seldom not operated without large cargo, as 25% of Gulf Aviation's revenues were from oil related charters.

 (Kuwait Airways provided through service linking the Northern Gulf from 1961-70 on behalf of Gulf Aviation using a Viscount-DC-6B-Trident)

 (Aviation Photo Company)

 Just after the F-27 Combi was ordered, Gulf Aviation purchased a pair of Beech QueenAir 80's that arrived in March-April 1967.
 The popular U.S. aircraft design was needed for the expanding oil company charter work.
 According to a former Gulf Aviation Captain, a typical arrangement was the contract with 'Petroleum